SafwanQr/Apps-Bunches-Recommendation-For-Zid-Themes-Developers/README.md

 -------

 ## This guide ensures that Zid theme developers follow structured naming conventions and keys for seamless integration with the Apps Bunches mobile app.
-Following these guidelines will lead to a smoother development process and an optimized end-user experience.
+* Following these guidelines will lead to a smoother development process and an optimized end-user experience.
+* If you have any inquiries, feel free to contact us directly via email at Dev@AppsBunches.com